 “Why this?
 Because these events are mainly sailing in these conditions and we want a very competitive boat as such,” Chieffi continues.

 Nautor’s Swan and Juan Kouyoumdjian, together with the strategic partner Persico Marine, Vittorio Volonté for the project management, Giovanni Belgrano for the engineering have been working very hard to design and develop this new performance boat:

 “When I started working on the projects of ClubSwan Yachts with Nautor I felt ecstatic.
 Designing pure racers which are highly technological and advanced is something unique.
 When we started talking about a model which could raise the bar in the sailing world in order to turn the maxi sailing yachts around, we all knew that an eighty-footer was the right way to go.
 Working with Vittorio, Giovanni and Persico’s team is something that it’s difficult to explain.
 It’s like pushing ourselves over the limits learning from different experiences, approaches and ideas.
 That’s innovation!”

 “We are very honored to cooperate with Nautor’s Swan and Juan K in the construction of the ClubSwan 80.
-With this significant collaboration, we will continue to expand and to enhance our production technology, allowing for the greatest versatility in the design and engineering of high performance yachts,” Marcello Persico, CEO of Persico Marine, said.
+With this significant collaboration, we will continue to expand and to enhance our production technology, allowing for the greatest versatility in the design and engineering of high performance yachts,” Marcello Persico, President of Persico Marine, said.